-- I. Introduction - A. Scope
+- I. Introduction

+- A. Scope

-B. Preservation of Existing Authority
+- B. Preservation of Existing Authority

 - C. Definitions

 - II.
 Standards for Safeguarding Customer Information

 - A. Information Security Program

-B. Objectives
+- B. Objectives

 - III.
-Development and Implementation of Customer Information Security Program A. Involve the Board of Directors
+Development and Implementation of Customer Information Security Program

+- A. Involve the Board of Directors

 - B. Assess Risk

 - C. Manage and Control Risk

 - D. Oversee Service Provider Arrangements

 - E. Adjust the Program

 - F. Report to the Board

 - G. Implement the Standards

-I. INTRODUCTION
+I. Introduction

 The Interagency Guidelines Establishing Standards for Safeguarding Customer Information (Guidelines) set forth standards pursuant to section 39 of the Federal Deposit Insurance Act (section 39, codified at 12 U.S.C.
 1831p-1), and sections 501 and 505(b), codified at 15 U.S.C.
-6801 and 6805(b), of the Gramm-Leach-Billey Act.
+6801 and 6805(b), of the Gramm-Leach-Bliley Act.
 These Guidelines address standards for developing and implementing administrative, technical, and physical safeguards to protect the security, confidentiality, and integrity of customer information.

-A. Scope.
-The Guidelines apply to customer information maintained by or on behalf of entities over which the OCC has authority.
-Such entities, referred to as "the bank," are national banks, federal branches and federal agencies of foreign banks, and any subsidiaries of such entities (except brokers, dealers, persons providing insurance, investment companies, and investment advisers).
+- A. Scope.
+The Guidelines apply to customer information maintained by or on behalf of entities over which OTS has authority.
+For purposes of this appendix, these entities are savings associations whose deposits are FDIC-insured and any subsidiaries of such savings associations, except brokers, dealers, persons providing insurance, investment companies, and investment advisers.
+This appendix refers to such entities as "you". - B. Preservation of Existing Authority.
+Neither section 39 nor these Guidelines in any way limit OTS's authority to address unsafe or unsound practices, violations of law, unsafe or unsound conditions, or other

-B. Preservation of Existing Authority.
-Neither section 39 nor these Guidelines in any way limit the authority of the OCC to address unsafe or unsound practices, violations of law, unsafe or unsound conditions, or other practices.
-The OCC may take action under section 39 and these Guidelines independently of, in conjunction with, or in addition to, any other enforcement action available to the OCC.
+- practices.
+OTS may take action under section 39 and these Guidelines independently of, in conjunction with, or in addition to, any other enforcement action available to OTS. - C. Definitions.

-C. Definitions.
 1. Except as modified in the Guidelines, or unless the context otherwise requires, the terms used in these Guidelines have the same meanings as set forth in sections 3 and 39 of the Federal Deposit Insurance Act (12 U.S.C.
-1813 and 1831p-1).

-2. For purposes of the Guidelines, the following definitions apply: a.
-Board of directors, in the case of a branch or agency of a foreign bank, means the managing official in charge of the branch or agency.

-b.
-Customer means any customer of the bank as defined in 40.3(h) of this chapter.

-c.
-Customer information means any record containing nonpublic personal information, as defined in \$40.3(n) of this chapter, about a customer, whether in paper, electronic, or other form, that is maintained by or on behalf of the bank.

-d.
-Customer information systems means any methods used to access, collect, store, use, transmit, protect, or dispose of customer information.

-e.
-Service provider means any person or entity that maintains, processes, or otherwise is permitted access to customer information through its provision of services directly to the bank.
+1813 and 1831p-1). - 2.
+For purposes of the Guidelines, the following definitions apply: - a.
+Customer means any of your customers as defined in § 573.3(h) of this chapter. - b.
+Customer information means any record containing nonpublic personal information, as defined in § 573.3(n) of this chapter, about a customer, whether in paper, electronic, or other form, that you maintain or that is maintained on your behalf. - c.
+Customer information systems means any methods used to access, collect, store, use, transmit, protect, or dispose of customer information. - d.
+Service provider means any person or entity that maintains, processes, or otherwise is permitted access to customer information through its provision of services directly to you.

 II.
-STANDARDS FOR SAFEGUARDING CUSTOMER INFORMATION
+Standards for Safeguarding Customer Information

-A. Information Security Program.
-Each bank shall implement a comprehensive written information security program that includes administrative, technical, and physical safeguards appropriate to the size and complexity of the bank and the nature and scope of its activities.
-While all parts of the bank are not required to implement a uniform set of policies, all elements of the information security program must be coordinated.

-B. Objectives.
-A bank's information security program shall be designed to:

-1. Ensure the security and confidentiality of customer information;

-2. Protect against any anticipated threats or hazards to the security or integrity of such information; and

-3. Protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any customer.
+- A. Information Security Program.
+You shall implement a comprehensive written information security program that includes administrative, technical, and physical safeguards appropriate to your size and complexity and the nature and scope of your activities.
+While all parts of your organization are not required to implement a uniform set of policies, all elements of your information security program must be coordinated. - B. Objectives.
+Your information security program shall be designed to: - 1.
+Ensure the security and confidentiality of customer information; - 2.
+Protect against any anticipated threats or hazards to the security or integrity of such information; and - 3.
+Protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any customer.